Pritilata Waddedar: Early life

-Pritilata was born in a middle-class Bengali Baidya Brahmin family on 5 May 1911 in Dhalghat village in Patiya upazila of Chittagong (now in Bangladesh).
-Waddedar was a title conferred to an ancestor of the family who originally had the surname Dasgupta.
-Her father Jagabandhu Waddedar was a clerk in the Chittagong Municipality.
-Her mother Pratibhamayi Devi was a housewife.
-The couple had six children – Madhusduan, Pritilata, Kanaklata, Shantilata, Ashalata and Santosh.
-Pritilata was nicknamed Rani.
-Jagabandhu tried to arrange the best possible education for their children.
-He got Pritilata admitted in Dr. Khastagir Government Girls' School of Chattogram.
-Pritilata was a meritorious student.
+Pritilata Waddedar was born in a middle-class Bengali family on 5 May 1911 in Dhalghat village in Patiya upazila of Chittagong (in present day Bangladesh).
+The family originally held the surname Dasgupta; Waddedar was a title conferred to an ancestor of the family.
+Her father Jagabandhu Waddedar was a clerk in the Chittagong municipality, and her mother Pratibhamayi Devi was a housewife.
+Pritilata was the second of six children, and had an elder brother Madhusduan, and four younger siblings-Kanaklata, Shantilata, Ashalata and Santosh.
+She was nicknamed Rani.
+Jagabandhu tried to arrange the best possible education for his children, and got Pritilata admitted to the Dr. Khastagir Government Girls' School in Chittagong.
+Pritilata was a meritorious student in school, and arts and literature were her favourite subjects.
 A teacher in the school, whom students affectionately used to call Usha Di, used stories of Rani Lakshmibai to inspire nationalism in her students.
-Kalpana Datta, a classmate of Pritilata, writes in the biography Chittagong Armoury Raiders– "We had no clear idea in our school days about our future.
+Kalpana Datta, a classmate of Pritilata, wrote in the biography Chittagong Armoury Raiders– "We had no clear idea in our school days about our future.
 Then the Rani of Jhansi fired our imagination with her example.
 Sometimes we used to think of ourselves as fearless...".
-Arts and literature were Pritilata's favourite subjects.
-She passed out of Dr. Khastagir Government Girls' School in 1928 and in 1929, got admitted to the Eden College, Dhaka.
+She passed out of school in 1928 and got admitted to the Eden College in Dhaka in 1929.
 In the Intermediate examinations, she stood first among all students who appeared in that year's examination from the Dhaka Board.
 As a student in Eden College, she participated in various social activities.
 She joined the group Sree Sangha, headed by Leela Nag, under the banner Deepali Sangha (Dipali Sangha).

-In Calcutta

-To pursue higher education, Pritilata went to Calcutta (now Kolkata) and got admitted to the Bethune College.
-Two years later, she graduated in philosophy from the college with a distinction.
-However, her degree was withheld by the Calcutta University administration.
-In 2012, she (and Bina Das) were conferred their certificates of merit posthumously.
+Pritilata graduated in philosophy with a distinction from the Bethune College in Calcutta.
+However, her degree was withheld by the administration of the Calcutta University.
+In 2012, she (and Bina Das) were conferred their certificates posthumously.

-As a school teacher

 After completing her education in Calcutta, Pritilata returned to Chittagong.
 In Chittagong, she took up the job of headmistress at a local English medium secondary school called Nandankanan Aparnacharan School.

 Revolutionary activities

-Joining Surya Sen's revolutionary group
+Joining Surya Sen's group

 "Pritilata was young and courageous.
 She would work with a lot of zeal and was determined to drive the British away."